Honiton railway station: Facilities

 A modern station building stands on the main platform which is on the southern side of the line.
 A footbridge to the west of this links the northern platform which has a small waiting shelter.
 The 1957-built signal box at the Exeter end of this platform closed and was demolished in 2012.
 The main station car park is situated behind the former site of the signal box.

 The station saw a refurbishment in Spring 2011, providing a new booking hall, more CCTV, shelters and increased accessibility.
+Work on the improvement scheme started in early December 2010 and the completed refurbishment was officially unveiled on Thursday 23 June 2011.
+To mark the completion, Andy Pitt, managing director for South West Trains along with councillor Stuart Hughes from Devon County Council gathered at the station for a photo and unveiling.

+Passenger volume

+Passengers starting or finishing their journeys at Honiton have exceeded 300,000 every year since 2010 except during 2020 when there were travel restrictions during the COVID-19 pandemic.